 Check back often!
 Our recommendations are always growing.
 We update this list after every big road trip.
 Check back for new recommendations!

 And now, without further ado, our recommendations for the best audiobooks for family road trips…

 Runaway child magician Carter finds himself in a small town where he crosses paths with B.B.
 Basso and his crooked carnies.
 Luckily, he also meets a group of new friends.
-Together they are destined to become The Magic Misfits, but they be able to save the town from the villainous B.B.
+Together they are destined to become The Magic Misfits, but can they save the town from the villainous B.B.
 Bosso?

 Bonus!
 Neil Patrick Harris teaches you how to do cool magic tricks!

 The first three books in the series have released.